gjheij/fmriproc/doc/source/bash.rst

       -o|--ow             overwrite existing files
       -x <file>           use expert file
       -q <queue>          submit jobs to a specific queue.
-Defaults to SGE_QUEUE_LONG in spinoza_setup --force_exec        Force execution even though directory exists already --local             Force local processing even though cluster is available --no_highres        Turn of highres mode by setting '-highres' flag empty --no_t2             Do not reuse T2 with autorecon3.
+Defaults to SGE_QUEUE_LONG in spinoza_setup --force-exec        Force execution even though directory exists already --local             Force local processing even though cluster is available --no-highres        Turn of highres mode by setting '-highres' flag empty --no-t2             Do not reuse T2 with autorecon3.
 Must be used in concert with '-e' and '-r'.
 By default, we'll re-use the T2 if present.
 Same flag should be used for not re-using FLAIR images
       --sge               Submit the script to a cluster using a template script